 The card works as an unlimited pass across Lisbon’s full public transport network for its entire duration — metro, trams, funiculars, buses, and suburban trains all included.
 One tap covers everything; no separate tickets needed for any of the services below.

-• Metro: All four lines (Blue, Yellow, Green, Red), including the airport connection
+- Metro: All four lines (Blue, Yellow, Green, Red), including the airport connection

-• Buses: Full Carris network, including Bus 737 to the castle
+- Buses: Full Carris network, including Bus 737 to the castle

-• CP Urban Trains: Sintra Line, Cascais Line, and Azambuja Line
+- CP Urban Trains: Sintra Line, Cascais Line, and Azambuja Line

-• Fertagus: Train across the 25 de Abril Bridge toward Setúbal (useful for Cristo Rei)
+- Fertagus: Train across the 25 de Abril Bridge toward Setúbal (useful for Cristo Rei)

-The Navegante Occasional card — a reloadable card costing €0.50 to purchase, loaded with Zapping credit at €1.66 per metro ride — is the smarter choice for light travelers.
+The Navegante Occasional card — a reloadable card costing €0.50 to purchase, loaded with Zapping credit at €1.66 per metro or bus ride — is the smarter choice for light travelers.
 Two major museums in one day tips the balance decisively toward the Lisbon Card.
 One museum or a beach day tips it just as decisively toward Zapping.

-Cost €31 (~$36) €1.66 per metro ride
+| Cost | €31 (~$36) | €1.66 per metro/bus ride |

-Sintra Train Included ~€2
+| Sintra Train | Included | ~€2 |

-Museum Entry Free (52 included) Full price
+| Museum Entry | Free (52 included) | Full price |

-Best For 2+ museums/day 1 museum or beach days
+| Best For | 2+ museums/day | 1 museum or beach days |

 Simple rule: visiting fewer than two paid museums in a day?
 Use Zapping.
+For a broader picture of what to budget for your trip beyond the pass, our Portugal costs guide breaks down daily expenses across the country.

 Buying online or in person makes no practical difference to your visit — either way you collect a physical card at an “Ask Me Lisboa” desk.
 There is no digital wallet version.
 Buying online generates a voucher to exchange; airport desks can have long, unpredictable queues, so buying online does not always save time unless a dedicated voucher-only lane is open.

 Buying in person at Rossio or Cais do Sodré tourist offices is often faster than the airport desk.
 You can purchase the card up to 28 days before you plan to activate it — the clock only starts on the first scan.
+Planning to visit Porto too?
+The Porto Card follows the same advance-purchase logic.

 The Lisbon Card is a contactless card — you tap it at metro gates, tram validators, and train barriers.
 No swiping or inserting required.
 At museum entrances, staff scan the barcode on the card’s reverse side.
+Keep the card away from sharp objects and do not bend it.

 If the card stops responding at a metro gate, find a station agent immediately; they can validate manually.
 At museums, the barcode fallback means entry is rarely denied even if the contactless element is not reading correctly.
-Keep the card away from sharp objects and do not bend it.

 A Monday activation is salvageable with the right plan.
 Jerónimos and the National Coach Museum are both closed, so you need to build the day around what is actually open.

-9:00 AM: Activate at Castelo de São Jorge and explore the ramparts (~€15 value).
+- 9:00 AM: Activate at Castelo de São Jorge and explore the ramparts (~€15 value).

-11:30 AM: Walk down through Alfama and ride Tram 28E (included) for the full scenic loop.
+- 11:30 AM: Walk down through Alfama and ride Tram 28E (included) for the full scenic loop.

-1:00 PM: Lunch in Baixa.
+- 1:00 PM: Lunch in Baixa.

-2:30 PM: Train from Cais do Sodré to Cascais (~€5 value).
+- 2:30 PM: Train from Cais do Sodré to Cascais (~€5 value).
 The waterfront walk in Cascais costs nothing extra.

-5:00 PM: Return to Lisbon.
+- 5:00 PM: Return to Lisbon.

 How do you maximize a 48-hour Lisbon Card?